 Vegan mushroom pasta

-- 250 grams (7 oz) pasta (spaghetti, egg-free tagliatelle, linguine, etc)
+- 9 ounces pasta egg-free tagliatelle, spaghetti, linguine, etc.

-- 2 tablespoon olive oil
+- 1 tablespoon olive oil

-- 3 cloves garlic
+- 2 cloves garlic minced or pressed

-- 1 handful parsley
+- 1 handful parsley chopped

-If you liked this recipe, you might also like:
+If you liked this vegan mushroom recipe, you might also enjoy: